 An LLC is formed when the formation document—usually called articles of organization or a certificate of formation—is filed with the Secretary of State.
 The formation document includes the bare minimum of information needed to form the company.
-Without an operating agreement, the LLC is unlikely to accomplish the members’ business goals.
+It is a simple document that most founders could file on their own.

 What is an Operating Agreement?